MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M07Lab06_Power_Automate.md

 ## Task #2: Validate and test the flow

-1. Locate or create visit records that:
+1. Validate that you have visit records that:

    1. Have active status